 We support the Amazon Soy Moratorium and are signatories to the Statement of Support for the Cerrado Manifesto, declarations which aim to ensure the rainforests and natural grasslands of Brazil are properly protected.

 Alternatives to soya

-We believe that at the same time as sourcing soya more sustainably, it’s important to try to reduce our overall soya footprint, in order to tread as lightly on the environment as we can.
-We continue to work with our suppliers, and other partners, to explore alternative proteins for animal feed.
+We believe that at the same time as sourcing soya more sustainably, it’s important to try to reduce our overall soya footprint, to have the least amount of impact on the environment as we can.
+We continue to help our suppliers, and other partners explore alternative proteins for animal feed.